 They even engraved my name on the buttons… how nice!
 But I can’t sell it on eBay now can I?
 LOL :D Just joking!

 Some people had their plastic roller broken in the T16 because they pressed too hard, so Radiomaster decided to put a metal rollers in all versions of their TX16S, hopefully these will be more durable.
-They also feel much better too.
+It has a really solid feel to it, definitely feels better than the plastic one on the T16.

 But it seems to be just a tiny bit too sensitive, sometimes it skips an option when you scroll down too fast.
 But it’s not a big deal once you get used to it.
 Hopefully they will reduce sensitivity in the future, surely it can be done in the software.